 Now you can also find this content as online articles, on Microsoft Docs:

-application.
+Building on his previous post, Steve Read shows you how to set up the CICS BankDemo application.
 Learn how Micro Focus Enterprise Server and Developer operate and how you can manage and deploy an actual application complete with green screen terminals.
 By the end of the walkthrough, you're running a CICS application in Azure using Micro Focus Enterprise Server.
+Read more.

 NEW E-BOOK: Install TmaxSoft OpenFrame on Azure NEW 1/21/19

 In this 44-page e-book, Steve Read (AzureCAT) and Manoj Aerroju (TmaxSoft) explain how to set up a TmaxSoft OpenFrame environment suitable for development, demos, testing, and production workloads.
 OpenFrame makes it easy to lift your existing mainframe assets and shift them to Azure.
 By moving your mainframe workloads to the cloud, you can modernize your infrastructure, benefit from the scale of Azure, and minimize drawbacks associated with mainframes.
 Download the whitepaper.

 Set up IBM Z Development and Test Environment 12.0 in Azure

 Steve Read from AzureCAT continues his coverage of mainframe workloads with a look at the x86-based IBM Z Development and Test Environment (IBM zD&T).
 This solution helps customers take advantage of the cost savings of the x86 platform for their less critical dev/test environments, and then push the updates back to the more expensive Z System Production environment.
 By the end of the lesson, you'll have the IBM zD&T management component installed.
 Read more.

 Set up an Application Developers Controlled Distribution (ADCD) in IBM zD&T v12